symanto-research/few-shot-learning-label-tuning/README.md

 # The Symanto Few-Shot Benchmark

-`symanto-fsb` implements the benchmark discussed in ["Few-Shot Learning with Siamese Networks and Label Tuning"](https://openreview.net/forum?id=DU5CNf4sopk).
+`symanto-fsb` implements the benchmark discussed in the paper.

 It can be easily extended to evaluate new models.
 See the extension section below.

 ## Installation

-### From source:

 ```console
 pip install -e .